GlobalDataBarometer/handbook/docs/guidance/responding.md

 One of the sub-questions related to **COVID-19 **is in a governance indicator, used only once; otherwise, most of the availability indicators ask a sub-question about the effect of COVID-19 on data availability (this sub-question is always the same).
 Wherever possible, we provide resources that have already assessed relevant COVID-19–related effects on data policies or practices in an individual indicator’s research guidance.

-Where no such resource is provided for an availability indicator—or where resources aren’t sufficiently comprehensive—the researcher should pursue two strategies: For both strategies, start by identifying where the relevant data has been located in the past or should be located and check first for announcements of relevant COVID-related changes.
+Where no such resource is provided for an availability indicator—or where resources are not sufficiently comprehensive—the researcher should pursue two strategies: For both strategies, start by identifying where the relevant data has been located in the past or should be located and check first for announcements of relevant COVID-related changes.
 If there are no such announcements, first, conduct web searches for news articles reporting on COVID-related changes in collecting or publishing data in your country.
 Second, using the [Wayback Machine](https://web.archive.org/) of the Internet Archive, compare what the relevant site looked like in 2017, 2018, 2019, 2020, and 2021 to see if you can identify a pattern that has been disrupted in conjunction with the pandemic.
 Document your research steps in the research journal and explain your conclusions in the justification box.

 Each availability indicator also asks about whether or not there is evidence of **missing data**.
 In some cases, the Barometer’s availability indicators pair directly with a related governance indicator.
 In those cases, assess against the data requirements of the relevant governing framework.
 In other cases, the indicator itself identifies a dataset(s) to assess against.